Thirdpresence-Open/thirdpresence-ad-sdk-ios/ThirdpresenceAdSDK/README.md

 ### Integration

 With these instructions, you can start displaying ads on an application without using mediation plugins.

+Check out the Sample App for a complete reference.

+#### Intersitial

+There are three methods to be called in order to display interstitial ad: initWithEnvironment, loadAd and displayAd.
+The ad placement is closed by calling reset or completely removed by calling removePlayer.

 Implement the TPRVideoAdDelegate interface on the class that handles displaying the ad: